 Furthermore, the most significant advantage of TPO roofing is its low cost.
 It is less expensive than EPDM roofing.

-Also, the white tint of TPO roofing improves heat resistance and prevents heat buildup in the structure.
-Also, TPO resists corrosion and inhibits the growth of algae and mildew.
+The white tint of TPO roofing improves heat resistance and prevents heat buildup in the structure.
+TPO also resists corrosion and inhibits the growth of algae and mildew.

 4. Bitumen Rolled Roofing